-The CICE-2025 encourages you to submit workshop proposals.
+The CICE-2026 encourages you to submit workshop proposals.
 Workshop duration is 1 hour 20 minutes.
-You can consider organising a workshop that is related to CICE-2025 topics or other areas of education.
+You can consider organising a workshop that is related to CICE-2026 topics or other areas of education.

 The purpose of these workshops is to provide a platform for presenting novel ideas in a less formal and possibly more focused way than the conferences themselves.
 The format of each workshop is to be determined by the organisers, but it is expected that they contain ample time for general discussion.
 The preference is for one day workshops, but other schedules will also be considered.

-If you are interested in organising workshops for the CICE-2025, please email your proposal to the workshop@ciceducation.org.
-Your workshop proposals will be reviewed by the Steering Committee.
+If you are interested in organising workshops for the CICE-2026, please email your proposal to the workshop@ciceducation.org.
+Your 6workshop proposals will be reviewed by the Steering Committee.

 The proposal must include: